 You can also do a stock redemption agreement for which the corporation would be the owner and beneficiary of policy.
 Then the corporation is obligated to redeem the deceased owners shares to the surviving spouse or heirs.

 Life Insurance Used to Buy Out Spouse or Heirs

 When one owner dies, assurances are put in place that any insurance proceeds or death benefit must be used to buy out the surviving spouse or heirs.

-Now in the event of the death of a partner, the insurance company pays the remaining partner the death benefit.
-The surviving spouse sells their ownership in the company to the remaining partner, who uses the death benefit to pay for it.
+Now in the event of the death of a partner, the insurance company pays the remaining partner the life insurance death benefit.
+The surviving spouse sells their ownership in the company to the remaining partner, who uses the life insurance to pay for it.

 Be cautious!
 The above information is only a very simple concept outline of how you might start to structure such an agreement.

 You will need to have a competent attorney to draft the agreement and a knowledgeable accountant to handle valuation of the company as well as tax issues surrounding the insurance premium and death benefit.
 And of course an experienced life insurance broker to help tie this all together with an inexpensive insurance product.

 Buy-Sell Life Insurance with Chronic & Critical Benefits